RoboDoig/dlc-cloudml/README.md

 If you've made a mistake with your job parameters and the training doesn't crash out, you can cancel the job with:

     $ gcloud ml-engine jobs cancel ${JOB_NAME}

+## Usage - Evaluation and Analysis
+### Getting your trained model

+As the model runs, snapshots will ocassionaly be stored in the job folder of your storage bucket on Google Cloud.
+In your video data directory (on local machine) create a folder called "trained-results".
+In the cloud job folder download 4 files and store them in the "trained-results" folder locally:

+- events file (prefix: events.out.tfevents...)
+- snapshot-<iteration>.data
+- snapshot-<iteration>.index
+- snapshot-<iteration>.meta

+### Evaluate and analyse the model
+In local_processing, run "evaluate_model.py", making sure parameters are consisten with previous steps.
+This will generate a new folder within "trained-results" named "evaluation" which contains the evaluation results.

+Next run "analyse_results.py" which will print the training and test error and generate a set of labeled images in "trained-results/evaluation/labeled" showing the original ground truth labels overlaid with the model prediction.

+### Track an entire video
+local_processing/video_maker contains tools for running model inference on an entire video.
+First run "analyse_video.py" with the same parameters as in previous steps.
+Change video name to refer the the video in the video data directory you want to to track (e.g. "video_1.mp4").
+Next run "make_labeled_video.py" with the same parameters, also setting:

+- resnet = < int id of the resnet used >
+- snapshot = < int id of the iteration of the downloaded snapshot >

+If this works, you should end up with a new video with the suffix "labeled" overlaid with the model predicted positions of the tracked features.